jklgit/python_stopwatch_and_timer/README.md

 5 h 16 m 56 s
 ...
 ```
-You can either type in seconds or a time in hms-format.
-For example following inputs are allowed:
+The input can be given in seconds or a time in hms-format.
+For example, following inputs are allowed:

 * `13`, ` 13   s ` or `13 secs`
 * `1e10 hours`